andy-sweet/napari-metadata/README.md

 Alternatively, fork or clone this repository directly.

+## Findings

+Since this plugin is an experiment, we performed some [initial testing](https://github.com/andy-sweet/napari-metadata/blob/main/docs/testing-2023-05.md) to assess its value.
+Overall sentiment was positive, though there were some suggestions and points of discussion that could be useful for related and future work.

+We also received some feedback on [the zulip topic where this plugin was announced](https://napari.zulipchat.com/#narrow/stream/309872-plugins/topic/WIP.20metadata.20plugin), which may be useful to reference.

 ## Contributing

 Since this is still experimental, I don't encourage contributions and likely won't review PRs with much urgency.